 When you decide to undertake an EHA you'll need to gain consent from the family and complete the Early Help Assessment form.
 The EHA should be completed with the family, with input from other professionals working with the family.

-- Once you have completed the form and it has been signed, you need to scan and email it to earlyhelp@barnsley.gov.uk or take it to your local family centre
+- Once you've completed the form and it's been signed, you need to scan and email it to earlyhelp@barnsley.gov.uk or take it to your local family hub.

 Step 2

-Once you have completed the EHA and sent it to the Early Help team you'll need to:
+Once you've completed the EHA and sent it to the Early Help team you'll need to:

-- Scan and email the completed TAF action plan to the Early Help team at earlyhelp@barnsley.gov.uk
+- Scan and email the completed Family Network Plan to the Early Help team at earlyhelp@barnsley.gov.uk

 - Scan and email the closure form and outcome documents to the earlyhelp@barnsley.gov.uk